jhspetersson/fselect/README.md

     fselect mode, path from /home/user where other_write or other_exec
     fselect mode, path from /home/user where other_all

-Simple glob-like expressions or even regular expressions on file mode are possible:
+Simple glob-like expressions or even regular expressions in file mode are possible:

     fselect mode, path from /home/user where mode = '*rwx' fselect mode, path from /home/user where mode =~ '.*rwx$'